SeanTAllen/pat-helland-and-me/README.md

 ## Versions of this talk

+Pat Helland and Me has evolved quite a bit as I've given in.
+The 2nd half of the [VelocityConf San Jose version](https://youtu.be/zCmJu0PBw3k) is very different than any of the other versions.
+It's very heavy on "this you need to consider if you are using this architectural pattern".
+The later versions got rid of that end and instead focus on giving an example (via [Wallaroo](https://github.com/wallaroolabs/wallaroo)) of a scale-independent system.

+If you are only going to watch one version of this talk, I'd advice watching the [Papers We Love San Francisco version](https://www.youtube.com/watch?v=xI56ox7dcRQ&feature=youtu.be).
+It's my favorite version.

 * VelocityConf San Jose 2018 - [Slides](https://speakerdeck.com/seantallen/pat-helland-and-me-how-to-build-stateful-distributed-applications-that-can-scale-almost-infinitely?slide=1) | [Video](https://youtu.be/zCmJu0PBw3k)
 * Salesforce July 2018 - [Slides](https://speakerdeck.com/seantallen/pat-helland-and-me-how-to-build-stateful-distributed-applications-that-can-scale-almost-infinitely-salesforce-july-2018)
 * Papers We Love San Francisco - [Slides](https://speakerdeck.com/seantallen/pat-helland-and-me-a-talk-about-life-beyond-distributed-transactions-an-apostates-opinion) | [Video](https://www.youtube.com/watch?v=xI56ox7dcRQ&feature=youtu.be)